qiuosier/SleepTight/README.md

 $ make clean
 ```

+## Uninstall
+To uninstall SleepWatcher, remove the following 3 files:
+* Binary, `/usr/local/sbin/sleepwatcher`.
+* Manual, `/usr/local/share/man/man8/sleepwatcher.8`.
+* Launch Agent, `~/Library/LaunchAgents/de.bernhard-baehr.sleepwatcher.plist`.

 ## Known Issue
-launchd ouputs "This service is defined to be constantly running and is inherently inefficient." when the process starts.
+launchd outputs "This service is defined to be constantly running and is inherently inefficient." when the process starts.

 2019 Qiu Qin.
+SleepTight is part of Qiu's Gemini Project.